apache/zeppelin/docs/interpreter/flink.md

 In order to use Hive in Flink, you have to make the following setting.

-* Set `zeppelin.flink.enableHive` to `true`
+* Set `zeppelin.flink.enableHive` to be true
+* Set `zeppelin.flink.hive.version` to be the hive version you are using.
+* Set `HIVE_CONF_DIR` to be the location where `hive-site.xml` is located.
+Make sure hive metastore is started and you have configure `hive.metastore.uris` in `hive-site.xml`
-* Copy necessary dependencies to flink's lib folder, check this [link](https://ci.apache.org/projects/flink/flink-docs-release-1.9/dev/table/hive/#depedencies) for more details
+* Copy the following dependencies to the lib folder of flink installation.
-  * flink-connector-hive_{scala_version}-{flink.version}.jar
-  * flink-hadoop-compatibility_{scala_version}-{flink.version}.jar
+    * flink-connector-hive_2.11–1.10.0.jar
-  * flink-shaded-hadoop-2-uber-{hadoop.version}-{flink-shaded.version}.jar
+    * flink-hadoop-compatibility_2.11–1.10.0.jar
-  * hive-exec-2.x.jar (for Hive 1.x, you need to copy hive-exec-1.x.jar, hive-metastore-1.x.jar, libfb303-0.9.2.jar and libthrift-0.9.2.jar)
+    * hive-exec-2.x.jar (for hive 1.x, you need to copy hive-exec-1.x.jar, hive-metastore-1.x.jar, libfb303–0.9.2.jar and libthrift-0.9.2.jar)
-* Specify `HIVE_CONF_DIR` either in flink interpreter setting or `zeppelin-env.sh`
-* Specify `zeppelin.flink.hive.version`, by default it is 2.3.4.
-If you are using Hive 1.2.x, then you need to set it as `1.2.2`

 After these settings, you will be able to query hive table via either table api `%flink` or batch sql `%flink.bsql`